angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 Our stripped down version has only one child, `HeroListComponent`, which displays a list of heroes.

-Right now `HeroListComponent` gets heroes from `HEROES`, an in-memory collection defined in another file.
+Right now `HeroListComponent` gets heroes from `mockHeroes`, an in-memory collection defined in another file.
 That may suffice in the early stages of development, but it's far from ideal.
-As soon as we try to test this component or want to get our heroes data from a remote server, we'll have to change the implementation of `heroes` and fix every other use of the `HEROES` mock data.
+As soon as we try to test this component or want to get our heroes data from a remote server, we'll have to change the implementation of `heroes` and fix every other use of the `mockHeroes` data.

 Let's make a service that hides how we get hero data.